-There is a lot of controversy as to whether stains use or high cholesterol causes accelerated or worsening osteoarthritis.
+There is a lot of controversy as to whether statin use for high cholesterol and metabolic disorders may cause accelerated or worsening osteoarthritis or protects against worsening osteoarthritis.
 We do see many patients who have weight challenges and cholesterol problems, among many.
 They have osteoarthritis and they have cholesterol problems being managed by statin use.
-They often ask if there is a connection.
+They often ask if there is a connection between high cholesterol, weight, and the joint pain they suffer from.
 Certainly not being in the best shape can worsen joint pain.
 That is generally understood.
-For those seeking answers to whether the statins are causing muscle and joint problems (a well known side effect) or whether high cholestrol does is a subject of debate.
+For those seeking answers to whether the statins are causing muscle and joint problems (a well known side effect) or whether high cholesterol does is a subject of debate.

 A June 2021 paper (1) wrote: “Osteoarthritis is progressive wear and tear disease that affects multiple joints by causing structural damage to joints.
 Although there is no validated positive conclusion, research indicates that metabolic syndrome (a group of conditions that put you at higher risk factor for heart disease, stroke and type 2 diabetes) can affect the development and progression of osteoarthritis.
 One such metabolic risk factor is hyperlipidemia (high cholesterol).”